 Terrain-wise, ultramarathons are rarely held on everyday pavements and often involve more technical off-road sections.
 You could find yourself plodding along a towpath, breezing along a beach, battling through a bog (less ideal), or weaving your way through forests, across deserts, or up and down mountains.

-trail running tips for beginners growing in popularity in the UK and overseas, meaning there are no shortage of events to sign up to each year – and they are great ways to test your running endurance in a safe, supported way.
+of the best massage guns for runners Long run pace and overseas, meaning there are no shortage of events to sign up to each year – and they are great ways to test your running endurance in a safe, supported way.

 Before you get going, take a few seconds to familiarise yourself with the lingo included in this ultramarathon training plan.